 Prothrombin time is done to assess anticoagulant effects of antineoplastics (as well as anticoagulants).
 Thyroid function tests are to assess for hypothyroid and hyperthyroid effects of nivolumab.

-Thyroid studies are required surveillance of all hazardous drug handlers, as certain drugs (e.g., nivolumab) may cause both hypothyroidism and hyperthyroidism.
+Thyroid studies should be considered for surveillance of all hazardous drug handlers, as certain drugs (e.g., nivolumab) may cause both hypothyroidism and hyperthyroidism, unless it is known that such drugs are not being handled.